osdrv/config/README.md

   foo  bar
 ```

-This is an example of what we can define a `flat` config: the config object
+This is an example of what we can define as a `flat` config: the config object
-itself is a root that contains of value leafs.
+itself is the root that gathers leafs(config values).

-In practice, massive config objects usually evolve into higher-degree trees.
+In practice, massive config objects usually evolve into higher-degree (depth) trees.

 ```go
 config := map[string]interface{}{